uni-meet/backend/README.md

 ### Starting the Backend

+1. Go to [MongoDB Atlas Cloud](https://www.mongodb.com/cloud/atlas/register) to create a MongoDB database on the cloud.
+Follow their documentation on how to create a cluster.
+Remember to add all IP addresses so that your app can be accessible anywhere, and create a user so that the server can successfully connect to the database using the credentials.
+2. Create `.env` file and set the following env variables: `BACKEND_PORT`, `MONGOATLAS_CLUSTER`, `MONGOATLAS_USERNAME`, `MONGOATLAS_PASSWORD`.
+Remember to add `.env` to your `.gitignore` file.
-1. Set up `.env` variables. ( To generate secret token, run this in the console :
+( To generate secret token, run this in the console :
    `node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"`)
-2. Run `ts-node server.ts`.
+3. Run `ts-node server.ts`.
 If you want to run the server in the background, run `nohup ts-node server.ts`.

    You can find all endpoints system via `./src/routes/router.ts` All controller functions are at path `./src/controllers/...` There are two models in project: